FeepingCreature/feepingcreature.github.com/libcon.md

 Hi!
 Welcome to Insert Convention Here.
 We hope you enjoy your stay and have many productive interactions.
 For the sake of your and others' enjoyment, here's a set of rules to follow.

 Q: Explicit rules?
-At a libertarian conference?
+At a libertarian convention?

 A: Nothing wrong with rules, _per se_.
 You're free to follow another set, if you think they're better.
-And the conference owners are free to escort you out if they disagree.
+And the convention owners are free to escort you out if they disagree.
 Remember, it's their floor.
 Don't worry though - there's not much.
 Think of them more like ... guidelines.

 * Don't litter.
 There's trashcans around the venue.
 Use them.

 * Be considerate.
 Leave the shared restrooms in the same state as you found them.

-* Don't commit any crimes on the conference floor.
+* Don't commit any crimes on the convention floor.
 Don't steal people's stuff.

   * If you see somebody committing a crime, please inform a Community Organizer.
 They'll escalate the matter to venue security as appropriate.